multiplicit-com/Sheets-to-mysql/README.md

 **Insert Mode:**

 Description: Inserts all the rows from the Google Sheet into the MySQL table.
 <br>Behavior: Every row from the Sheet is added to the table as a new row.
-There's no check for duplicate or existing rows.
+There is no check for duplicate or existing rows.
 Use Case: Useful when you want to add all data from the sheet to the table regardless of whether some rows already exist in the table.

+**Append Mode:**

+Description: Appends all rows from the Google Sheet to the MySQL table.
+<br>Behavior: Similar to Insert Mode, but can be differentiated by its use case.
+Use Case: Useful when you want to keep adding new data to the table without affecting the existing rows, even if the sheet contains previously inserted rows.

 **Replace Mode:**